This list shows the gender ratio of speakers at marketing research and related conferences during 2017.

 These data are not 100% accurate.
 I am not always able to identify whether a speaker is male or female based on their name.
 Online programs aren’t always up to date, and printed programs often change at the last minute and don’t reflect who was actually on stage.
 If you are able to correct my numbers, I would be grateful for the help.

 Please contribute: Some conferences remove their information immediately afterwards.
-If you have a PDF conference program, email it to me so I can include it in this list.
+If you have a PDF or image of a conference program, email it to me so I can include it in this list.
 If you have a paper program, mail it me or do the counts and simply send me the final numbers.

 - ESOMAR Global Qual, Porto, November: 25 female, 17 male=60% female